Classifiers: Tristan’s mystery powder

 But paired with another noun—police car, Christmas tree, wax dummy—they change their function slightly and serve to classify the main noun.

-(Note that classifiers can also be adjectives: polar bear, dental appointment, lunar calendar.)
+(That said, classifiers can also be adjectives: polar bear, dental appointment, lunar calendar.)

 Write your own variation.
-What started melting?
+What type of thing started melting?

 Write another one.